nweiyue/tp/docs/UserGuide.md

 #### 5.6.1.
 Adding a note : `addnote`

-Adds a note to a new line at the line of the memo.
+Adds a note to a new line at the end of memo.

 **Format:**
 ```